elvisfinol/blog/content/posts/script-to-install-hugo-latest-version-for-macos.md

     echo ''
     echo '🎉🎉🎉 Happy Hugo-ing! 🎉🎉🎉

 Open the Terminal on you macOS, locate the file and run the script:

     ./hugo_latest.sh

+> Do not forget run "chmod" to give read permission

-Wait until it finish, it may take a while and validate the HUGO version running the following command:
+Wait until it finish, it may take a while.
+Validate the HUGO version running the following command:

     hugo version
     hugo v0.88.0-ACC5EB5B+extended darwin/amd64 BuildDate=2021-09-02T09:27:28Z VendorInfo=gohugoio